-10) FORENSIC SCIENCE
+10) Forensic science

-a) Special case of individual identification of captive individuals
+A) Special case of individual identification of captive individuals

 According to document of "Taking of Cetaceans, Dolphinaria and Quasi-Dolphinaria: A Legal Analysis Relating to Accobams Parties" (ACCOBAMS-MOP7/2019/Inf 09), concerns as regards the question of taking of cetaceans and dolphinaria have been expressed by the ACCOBAMS Scientific Committee that remarked "the illegality of live removals of cetaceans from the Black Sea" and called for "an inventory and thorough assessment of individual identity of all bottlenose dolphins kept in captivity by means of genetic, morphological and photo-ID methods", as well as for the provision of "appropriate administrative measures in order to prevent substitution of dolphins that die in captivity from animals taken from the wild" (Recommendation 8.2).
-Some recommendations by the Scientific Committee, in November 2013 the Fifth Meeting of ACCOBAMS Parties adopted Resolution 5.14, entitled Live Removals of Bottlenose Dolphins in the Black Sea (Tursiops truncatus).
+Following recommendations by the Scientific Committee, the Fifth Meeting of ACCOBAMS Parties adopted Resolution 5.14 about Live Removals of Bottlenose Dolphins in the Black Sea (Tursiops truncatus).